Cardinals vs. Padres Player Props Betting Odds

 Goldschmidt Stats

-- Paul Goldschmidt has collected 137 hits with 26 doubles, 21 home runs and 67 walks.
-He has driven in 68 runs with 10 stolen bases.
+- Paul Goldschmidt has put up 139 hits with 26 doubles, 22 home runs and 68 walks.
+He has driven in 69 runs with 10 stolen bases.

 Goldschmidt Recent Games